Unlock These 6 Keys to Native-sounding Paraguayan Spanish

 - Meet young people who dream big.
 From creating beer that slims you down to succeeding in robotics, fighting for fair labor and even participating in the Pokemón World Championship, the Paraguayan youth has been raising its voice and playing its best cards against poverty, gender inequality and a lack of access to basic education that still threaten a happy future.

 - Can you say “startup?”
-InfoCasas (rental and shopping for houses in Paraguay), Préstamos (banking and loans) and Nexoos (funding your business) are examples of Paraguayan startups that keep on giving.
+InfoCasas (rental and shopping for houses in Paraguay) and Préstamos (banking and loans) are examples of Paraguayan startups that keep on giving.

 A major producer of hydroelectricity and home to the world’s largest generator of renewable energy, Paraguay offers a world of opportunity and challenge for entrepreneurs who dream of making an actual difference and escaping saturated markets.